demisto/content-docs/docs/integrations/mirroring.md

 title: Mirroring Integration
 ---

-Server version 6.0.0 adds support for Mirroring Integrations.
+Cortex XSOAR version 6.0.0 adds support for Mirroring Integrations.
 These integrations allow you to mirror incidents/tickets/cases from other services.
-For example: Another XSOAR server, Cortex XDR, ServiceNow
+For example: Another XSOAR server, Cortex XDR, ServiceNow.
+In addition, when mapping the incident fields, mirroring enables you to pull the database schema from the integration, which brings all of the available fields into Cortex XSOAR.
+For more information about working with the schema, see the Select schema option described [here](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/incidents/classification-and-mapping/create-a-mapper.html).

-An example Mirroring Integration can be seen [here](https://github.com/demisto/content/tree/master/Packs/XSOARMirroring/Integrations/XSOARMirroring).
+An example mirroring integration can be seen [here](https://github.com/demisto/content/tree/master/Packs/XSOARMirroring/Integrations/XSOARMirroring) and [here](https://github.com/demisto/content/tree/master/Packs/ServiceNow/Integrations/ServiceNowv2).

-Mirroring Integrations are developed the same as other Integrations.
+Mirroring integrations are developed the same as other integrations.
 They provide a few extra configuration parameters and APIs.

 ## Supported Server Version
-A Mirroring Integration's YAML file _must_ have the following field `fromversion: 6.0.0`.
-This is because Mirroring Integrations are only supported from Server version 6.0.0 and on.
+For the Mirroring feature to work, the mirroring integration's YAML file _must_ have the following field `fromversion: 6.0.0`.
+This is because mirroring is only supported from version 6.0.0 and on.

 ## Required Parameters